porres/pd-cyclone/README.md

 - <strong>Czaja's era (up to 0.1-Alpha55):</strong> Cjaza worked on cyclone from alpha01 (2002) to alpha55 (2005).

-- <strong>Hans era (0.1-Alpha-55 and 0.1-Alpha-56):</strong> Hans maintained cyclone from 2007 to 2013.
+- <strong>Hans era (0.1-Alpha-55 and 0.1-Alpha-56):</strong> Hans maintained cyclone from 2005 to 2013.
 The 0.1-Alpha55 version of cyclone is found in most of Pd-Extended versions up to Pd-Extended 0.42-5.
-The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in the latest Pd Vanilla (with the new build in deken plug in since Pd Vanilla 0.47-0).
+The last release of Pd-Extended is 0.43.4 from jan-2013 and it carries the 0.1-Alpha56 version of cyclone, which can also be found as "cyclone-v0-0extended" when searching for externals in Pd Vanilla (since Pd Vanilla 0.47-0).

-- <strong>Fred Maintenance era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone frmo dec 2014.
+- <strong>Fred Maintenance era (0.1-Alpha-57):</strong> The last version currently found in the original cyclone repository is 0.1-alpha-57, which was developed by Fred Jan Kraan, who started maintaining cyclone in dec 2014.
 Although a compiled version for this version was made available at some point, it is not found there anymore and it is officially an "unreleased" version.

 => <strong>Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):</strong> Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the cyclone library.
-This repository starts with the version 0.1alpha-57 of cyclone from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).
-As mentioned, this version today stands as "unreleased" and, besides Fred Jan's repository, it also found in the last snapshot of the original cyclone repository.
+This repository starts with the last snapshot of the original cyclone repository: cyclone version 0.1alpha-57, from october 2015 (found in: <http://puredata.info/downloads/cyclone/releases/0.1-alpha57>).

 - <strong>Cyclone 0.2-beta:</strong> Cyclone "0.2beta" presents further development on Fred Jan's branch, not available in the original repository.
 This is the last released version of cyclone available.
 It is found in Fred Jan Kraan's repository and also when searching for externals in the latest Pd Vanilla - check https://github.com/electrickery/pd-miXedSon/releases